swetha3456/VR_Project1_IMT2022018_523_572/report.md

 The best model can be build with 4 layers, 0.001 learning rate, Adam optimizer and batch size of 64.
 The accuracy obtained was - 0.961.

+## Analysis

+We observed that traditional feature-based methods, while computationally efficient, rely heavily on handcrafted feature selection, which may not capture the full complexity of mask variations.
+XGBoost performed slightly better than SVM, suggesting that ensemble methods can leverage weakly correlated features more effectively.
+However, the CNN-based approach outperformed both, demonstrating that automated feature extraction is more robust against variations in lighting, texture, and positioning.
+Through hyperparameter tuning, we found that a moderate network depth (4 layers) provided the best balance between feature extraction and overfitting, while larger batch sizes (64) stabilized training.
+Additionally, Adam and RMSprop optimizers significantly improved convergence compared to SGD, reinforcing the importance of adaptive learning rates in deep learning models.

 ---